Aditya-9944/crm-lite-plugin/README.md

 = Can I import/export customers? =
 This version doesn’t support import/export, but the feature is planned.

-= Is there a Pro version? =
-Not yet — but we’re open to building it if there’s demand.

-== Screenshots ==

-1. Admin dashboard to manage customers.
-2. Add new customer form.
-3. Customer details view.

 == Changelog ==

 = 1.0 =